 Switching point In general the level switch can be mounted in any position.
 The instru- ment must be mounted in such a way that the probe is at the height of the requested switching point.

 Welding work Before beginning the welding work, remove the electronics module from the sensor.
 By doing this, you avoid damage to the electronics through inductive coupling.

 Ground the probe before welding directly on the rod or cable.

+Screwing inDevices with threaded fitting are screwed into the process fitting with a suitable wrench via the hexagon.

+See chapter " Dimensions" for wrench size.

+Warning:

-Screwing in Devices with threaded fitting are screwed into the process fitting with a suitable wrench via the hexagon.
-See chapter " Dimensions " for wrench size. Â Warning: The housing or the electrical connection may not be used for screw- ing in!
-Depending on the device version, tightening can cause dam- age, e. g. to the rotation mechanism of the housing.
-Handling With threaded versions, the housing must not be used to screw in the instrument!
-Applying tightening forces on the housing can damage its internal parts.
-Use the hexagon for screwing in.
-Moisture Use the recommended cables (see chapter " Connecting to power supply ") and tighten the cable gland.
+The housing or the electrical connection may not be used for screwing in!
+Depending on the device version, tightening can cause damage, e. g. to the rotation mechanism of the housing.

+Moisture

+Use the recommended cables (see chapter " Connecting to power supply") and tighten the cable gland.